webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project_Management.md

   - Providing Project Team Performance Feedback: Guiding and motivating team members through constructive feedback and recognition.
 - TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::Functional/extended vs. operational/core team members
   - Functional/Extended: Individuals contributing from their primary department to specific project tasks.
+    - Ex..
+The functional manager retains the budget and people management responsibilities in a functional organization.
+The PM coordinates the project, but they have little relative authority over people or cost.
   - Operational/Core: Members dedicated full-time to the project team.
 - TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::Sponsor
   - Sponsor: Provides project funding and high-level direction.